sysgears/apollo-universal-starter-kit/docs/Project Structure.md

 packages
-├── client                # The React application core ├── client-angular        # The Angular application core ├── client-vue            # Vue implementation
-├── common                # Common implementation for the client and server modules ├── mobile                # The React Native main module ├── server                # The Express server module
+├── client                # The React application core ├── client-angular        # The Angular application core ├── client-vue            # The Vue application core ├── common                # Common implementation for the client and server modules ├── mobile                # The React Native main module ├── server                # The Express server module